 Companies that decide to create an app often already have their branding, which is used to create user interfaces.
 At Applover, we also work with clients who do not yet have it when coming to us.
 In such cases, we start our cooperation by creating a visual representation of a brand.

-The branding consists of such elements as creating a logo, choosing colors or fonts.
+The branding consists of such elements as creating a logo and choosing colors or fonts.
 This process starts with creating mood boards and then goes on to logo design.
-The branding creation is preceded by an in-depth research of the latest visual trends that characterize the given industry.
+The branding creation is preceded by in-depth research of the latest visual trends that characterize the given industry.
 Only after such analysis designers can begin the process of creating the right branding.

 User interface design or visual design is something that will be visible to the end-user.
 Here, we also create a mood board with suggestions for inspiration for the application style.
 The designers’ main task here is to create UI mock-ups based on UX wireframes.
 The application’s appearance must combine key elements – maintaining the application’s functionality defined by the UX designers at the previous stage and a distinctive visual design.

-UI designers are responsible for creating color schemes, typography, layout, and general look feel of the final app.
-Designers are working on the project for various states in the application, making a clickable prototype, creating a style guide to move to hand off for developers smoothly.
+UI designers are responsible for creating color schemes, typography, layout, and general look and feel of the final app.
+Designers are working on the project for various states in the application, making a clickable prototype, and creating a style guide to move to hand-off for developers smoothly.